 2013-14: Bird transferred to Kimball Union Academy in New Hampshire in his senior year; skating for former University of Maine head coach Tim Whitehead in the New England prep hockey league.
 He was the second-leading scorer for the Wildcats behind 2015 draft-eligible left wing A.J.
 Greer.
 Bird scored 33 goals with 27 assists in 37 games.
 He scored his final goal in the NEPSIHA Small School championship game as Kimball Union defeated Dexter 5-1.
 Bird was ranked 117th in the Central Scouting final rankings and took part in the NHL Scouting Combine in May.
 He was selected by Columbus in the fifth round (137th overall) in the 2014 NHL Draft.

 Bird was a dominant scorer at the prep school level whose size and physical attributes make him an intriguing prospect.
 He plays with a lot of grit and uses his big frame to gain positioning in front of the net.
 Bird relies on his heavy shot to beat goalies and create rebounds.
 He is constantly pestering the crease looking for second chance opportunities.
 Still a long way from being a finished product there are elements of his game that attract attention.

-Bird is in his freshman season at Brown University in 2014-15 — arriving at the ECAC Hockey League school a year earlier than originally planned.
+Bird finished his freshman season at Brown University in 2014-15 — arriving at the ECAC Hockey League school a year earlier than originally planned.
 The Bears struggled to start the season, winning two of their first 10 games, and Bird's offensive numbers reflect those struggles.
-Skating in a second line role for Brown, he sees plenty of ice time and should continue to improve as he gains experience at the college level.
+Finishing the year with only 4 points leaves plenty of room for growth as Bird heads into his sophomore season.
 As with any player going from the prep school directly to college hockey there is a bit of a learning curve and he will likely use most of his NCAA eligibility before signing a pro contract.
 Long-term Bird projects to being a power forward with some size and speed at the pro level.